alee-00/codepath-music-game/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[Other than the links provided to change font and font colors, the only other resource I used was w3schools(https://www.w3schools.com/js/js_random.asp) to see how the Math.random() function worked in ordered to add the option feature to create a random pattern everytime the game is played.]
+[Other than the links provided to change font and font colors, the only other resource I used was w3schools(https://www.w3schools.com/js/js_random.asp) to see how the Math.random() function worked in ordered to add the optional feature to create a random button pattern everytime the game is played.]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [The hardest challenge for me was to figure out the logic if buttons were guessed correctly or incorrectly.
 I spent about 2 hours trying to figure it out as logic is not my strong suit